nicole0039/startupmanager/README.md

    3. `git commit -am "<message/description>" ` commit all the changes. notice: message must be inside quotation marks.
    4. `git push` push your code to the remote repository. if your working branch is existing on the remote repository.
    5. `git push --set-upstream origin upstream <branch_name>` push and update your new branch and code to the remote repository.
-3. Another scenario: you're working on your branch and you want to update a newest code from other developers or just from the main branch (e.g: `develop`).
+3. Another scenario: you're working on your branch and you want to update a newest code from other developers or just from the main branch (e.g: `main`).

    1. Commit your branch first by using the following `Basic Commit Flow`.
-   2. Switch to a branch you'd like to pull (e.g: `develop`) by using `git checkout develop`.
+   2. Switch to a branch you'd like to pull (e.g: `main`) by using `git checkout main`.
-   3. Update the `develop` to up to date by using `git pull`.
+   3. Update the `main` to up to date by using `git pull`.
    4. Switch back to your working branch by using `git check ot <your_branch>`. (replace `<your_branch>` to branch name (e.g: `git checkout db-config`))
-   5. Merge `develop` into your working branch by using `git merge develop` (you can change `develop` to your choice).
+   5. Merge `main` into your working branch by using `git merge main` (you can change `main` to your choice).
       <br><br><br><br>
       <h1 align="center">Perfect, push it! 💥</h1>